a93-git/a93-in/html/posts/cgi_setup.md

 In order to be able to trigger a lambda function, we need to have a function in the first place.
-We will start with creating a function on the local system and then deploying it using AWS CLI (which will use the IAM role attached the EC2 instance for credentials).
-We will use AWS CLI to test this function and after that we will set up the dynamo DB triggers
+We will start with creating a function on the local system and then deploying it using a helper Ruby script (which will use the IAM role attached the EC2 instance for credentials).
+We will use the same helper script to test this function and after that we will set up the dynamo DB triggers

 Let's start with a barebones lambda function by creating a file named lambda_handler.rb